 Learn about Porto’s History at the Douro Museum

-Museu do Douro (Douro Museum) a modern and high-ceiling museum and a great place to visit for those who want an in-depth lesson about the wine culture and history of the region.
-I was afraid I’d bored but it was actually really interesting!
+Museu do Douro (Douro Museum) is a modern and high-ceiling museum and a great place to visit for those who want an in-depth lesson about the wine culture and history of the region.
+I was afraid I’d be bored but it was actually really interesting!
 Aside from the exhibition areas, there are also a library and a wine bar where you can get a tasting.

 Incredible Views at Quinta do Seixo

 Quinta do Seixo is another must-add to your itinerary in Douro Valley.
 This old winery dates back to the 17th century but boasts of a cellar with a contemporary design.

 Aside from that, the highlight of your visit will be the breathtaking views of the winery’s amazing landscape.
 The picturesque Pinhao village offers a beautiful contrast to the Douro River nearby.
 I mean, look at this picture!